How to Spot Delayed Motor Skills in Toddlers

 How Are Gross Motor Delays Diagnosed?

-Typically, a pediatrician will diagnose gross motor delays by looking at the child’s age, physical abilities, and overall development.
+Typically, a pediatrician will diagnose a delay in gross motor skills in toddlers by looking at the child’s age, physical abilities, and overall development.
 If a motor delay is suspected, the doctor may order additional tests such as blood work or an MRI to get more information.
 As a parent, you must know there are some signs and symptoms that can indicate a gross motor delay, such as:

 - Your toddler isn’t able to sit up by themselves.